mcqueen256/scons-arguments/README.md

 Welcome to ``scons-arguments``.

 This scons extension enables one to easily define scons command-line variables and options.
-It provides a concept of "Argument" which correlates up to three
+It provides a concept of *Argument* which correlates three
 entities:

 - command line option (e.g. ``scons --prefix=/usr/bin`` in command line),
 - command line variable (e.g. ``scons PREFIX=/usr/bin`` in command line),
 - scons construction variable (e.g. ``env['PREFIX']`` inside of a scons script).

+*Arguments* allows to easily define how data should flow from scons command line and operating system's environment to a scons environment (to scons construction variables).

 INSTALLATION
 ------------